microsoft/pxt-arcade/docs/test/tutorials/blazing.md

 You have finished your multiplayer game!

-When you're ready, sign-in and click **Done** to work together with friends online to win your game.
+When you're ready, sign-in and select **Done** to work together with friends online to win your game.

 **Can your team score 20 points before they're out of lives?**